 “Beggarly” means poverty.
 Legalism is a state of poverty in comparison to grace.
 It does not have enough capital to give salvation or sanctification.

 Legalism is elemental compared to grace.
 The word “elements” means elemental substances.
 The secular Greek world used this term for the basic materials on which the cosmos is composed.
 It is any first thing from which other things take their rise, a first principle.
 The first principle of legalism is that a person must earn their rights with God.
 That is why legalism is a beggar to the grace of God.

 to which you desire again to be in bondage?

 To revert to legalism is to revert to paganism.
-They knew something about slavery to the gods of the pantheon, why would they go back to a similar slavery in legalism by reverting to law-keeping?
-We cannot find God by the efforts of the self.
+They knew something about slavery to the gods of the pantheon; why would they go back to similar slavery in legalism by reverting to law-keeping?
+We cannot find God through the efforts of the self.
 Legalism is powerless to impart salvation or sanctification.
 It cannot produce the results that the gospel does.

-Man’s efforts of merit are trash; God’s grace is treasure for us.
+Man’s efforts of merit are trash; God’s grace is a treasure for us.

 Salvation is all of grace.
 God finds us; we do not find Him.
 God extends His grace to us; we offer Him nothing.
 When we turn back into earning God’s favor and approbation, we turn back the clock spiritually.
 There is a proclivity to revert to the past.
 Somehow, someway, we want salvation or the Christian life to depend on us.
 That is a warm and wonderful feeling not based on the Bible.

 Many people need to trade in their religion and get the gospel of grace found only in the finished work of Christ on the cross.
 This is a bitter pill to swallow for those who are impressed with their self-effort.